webcaetano/swf-jquery/README.md

 jQuery plugin that easily manipulate SWF based on SWFObject.

-This awesome class exist since 2009 but never has added to Bower.
+This awesome class exist since 2009.
+Now on Bower.

 ### Quickstart